0x4447-office/0x4447_webpage_documentation/docs/sftp/1.0.2/README.md

 **The product itself**

-1. Single user access using password.
+1. Single user access using password
-1. No manual managment needed.
+1. No manual managment needed
-1. All the configuration is done through the EC2 Instance UserData section.
+1. All the configuration is done through the EC2 Instance UserData section
 1. Infinite storage using a EFS drive

 **Using our CloudFormation**

-1. Alarm to check for CPU Bursts.
+1. Alarm to check for CPU Bursts
-1. Alarm to check for CPU Load.
+1. Alarm to check for CPU Load
-1. Alarm to autorecover the instance if it gets termianted suddenly by AWS due to hardware failiure.
+1. Alarm to auto recover the instance if it gets termianted suddenly by AWS due to hardware failiure.
-1. SNS Topic for the alarms.
+1. SNS Topic for the alarms
-1. Same public IP for the server so even after termination the clients won't need reconfiguration.
+1. Same public IP for the server so even after termination the clients won't need reconfiguration
-1. EC2 Instance termination protection enabled by default.
+1. EC2 Instance termination protection enabled by default

 :::